A Masterpiece in Marble: Bartolini’s Neoclassical Tazza and Column

 The Bartolini Tazza and Column

-Bartolinis white marble Tazza and Column is comprised of a stylobate, an unfluted shaft, and a capital.
-A pipe-lined necking and an ornate echinus follow a similar motif to the decorated lower section of the shaft.
-Atop the capital, stands the entwined snake-handled tazza, carved from a single piece of marble, the top edge of the bowl is no more than 1 centimetre thick revealing the astonishing skill and ambition of its maker.
+Bartolini’s white marble Tazza and Column consists of a stylobate, an unfluted shaft, and a capital.
+A pipe-lined necking and an ornate echinus echo the decorative motif found on the lower section of the shaft.
+Resting atop the capital is the entwined, snake-handled tazza, carved from a single block of marble.
+The rim of the bowl measures scarcely one centimetre in thickness — a remarkable testament to the sculptor’s skill and ambition.

 Lorenzo Bartolini

-Born in Savignano di Prato, Bartolini studied and honed his skills in the arts at the Accademia di Firenze.
-In 1799 he transferred to Paris, studying under Jean-Baptiste Frdric Desmarais, the sculptor Franois-Frdric Lemot and joined the studio of Jacques-Louis David.
-However, Bartolinis true rise to prominence occurred in the early 19th Century when he became sculptor to Elisa Baciocchi, the Grand Duchess of Tuscany.
-He was appointed Professor of Sculpture at Baciocchis Academy in Carrara, but it was thanks to her interest, and her family relations that he acquired his greatest patron, Emperor Napoleon Bonaparte.
-With his new role as quasi-official portrait sculptor to the Buonapartes, Bartolini was able to execute some of his greatest and most important sculptures.
+Born in Savignano di Prato, Bartolini first studied at the Accademia di Firenze, where he developed his artistic skills.
+In 1799 he moved to Paris, training under Jean-Baptiste Frédéric Desmarais and François-Frédéric Lemot, and later joining the studio of Jacques-Louis David.
+His true rise to prominence came in the early 19th century, when he was appointed sculptor to Elisa Baciocchi, Grand Duchess of Tuscany.
+Through her patronage, and thanks to her family connections, Bartolini secured his greatest benefactor: Emperor Napoleon Bonaparte.

 Napoleon and the Empire Style

-Napoleon Bonaparte was an Emperor obsessed with history.<1> Though the general public may remember Napoleon as Frances greatest ruler and military leader, the art historians and collectors opt to shine a light on his vast and prominent influence in the arts.
-In such a position of power, references had to be made to justify and legitimise his politics, thus validating his place and prominence in French history.
-The Empire style is now considered inseparable from Napoleon.
-It was a style that evolved from the already popular interest in antiquity.
-Scholarly enthusiasm for Etruscan civilisation was part of the cultural normality of Napoleons youth.
+Napoleon Bonaparte was an emperor deeply obsessed with history.
+While the general public remembers him primarily as France’s greatest ruler and military commander, art historians and collectors highlight his profound influence on the arts.
+In such a position of power, Napoleon needed to reference history to justify and legitimise his politics, thereby cementing his place in the French national story.
+The Empire style, inseparable from Napoleon himself, emerged from the prevailing fascination with antiquity.
+Scholarly enthusiasm for Etruscan civilisation, in particular, formed part of the cultural backdrop of his youth.

-Bartolini, the Emperors favourite sculptor, aided in Napoleons remarkable artistic legacy.
-This empire style was defined by artists, such as Bartolini, as one that expressed wealth, knowledge, and the promise of all-encompassing power.
-The promise of a new Rome, a new empire.
+Bartolini, Napoleon’s favoured sculptor, played a significant role in shaping this artistic legacy.
+The Empire style, defined by artists like him, embodied wealth, knowledge, and the promise of all-encompassing power — a vision of a new Rome, a new empire.

 Exhibited at the Salon in 1824